President Nancy Oliver Gray

 - Past vice chair of the Virginia Foundation for Independent Colleges (VFIC).

-A native of Dallas, Texas, she is married to David Maxson.
-Between them they have seven adult children.
+A native of Dallas, Texas, she is married to David Maxson and between them they have seven adult children.